About the course

 - A short presentation (candidates will be given the information prior to the interview for this)

 - Interview (the panel will consist of representatives from Hillingdon SCITT and the Partner School)

 - There may also be the opportunity to talk to staff and pupils and possibly a tour of the school.

 It is a rigorous and thorough process, designed to get the best match of applicant to the places available

 How school placements work

-Most of the Partnership Schools are located within a few miles from Junction 1 of the M40.
-The host schools across Hillingdon all have excellent public transport links including buses and the National Rail network (underground and overground).
+Most of the Partnership Schools are located within a few miles from the Lead School.
+Our Partner Schools have excellent public transport links including buses and the National Rail network (underground and overground).
 Full directions to the schools in the Partnership can be found on their websites.
 Central London is within easy reach.